Junk and Bulk Trash Disposal

-Washers, dryer, stoves, hotwater tanks, bicycles, bed frames, etc. (No refrigerators or other items containing or once containing Freon.)
+Washers, dryer, stoves, hot water tanks, bicycles, bed frames, etc. (No refrigerators or other items containing or once containing Freon.)

 Up to 4 tires per household.
-Keep separate from other items.
+Must be separate from other items.

 Construction & Demolition Waste

-Lumber, drywall, cabinets, roofing material, toilets, sinks, flooring, etc. These items can be disposed of at the Waste Reduction Center (fees apply).
+Lumber, drywall, flooring - these items can be disposed at the Waste Reduction Center (fees apply).

-Concrete, bricks, and rocks.
-These items can be disposed of at a facility specializing in this type of waste.
-(The Waste Reduction Center does NOT accept concrete, bricks, or rock.)
+Concrete, bricks, & rocks - These items can be disposed at a facility specializing in this type of waste.
+The Waste Reduction Center does not accept concrete, bricks, shingles, or rocks.

 Including boats, motorcycles, and mopeds.